Icinga/ansible-collection-icinga/doc/getting-started.md

 The collection includes a plugin that allows you to use Icinga as an inventory source for Ansible.

-* icinga.icinga.icinga: Ansible Inventory Plugin to fetch hosts from Icinga.
+* netways.icinga.icinga: Ansible Inventory Plugin to fetch hosts from Icinga.
   * [Documentation: doc/plugins/inventory/icinga-inventory-plugin.md](plugins/inventory/icinga-inventory-plugin.md)

 ---